Kitware/iMSTK/Docs/Maintainance.md

 # Adding data to the data repository

-iMSTKs data sits in a separate repository https://gitlab.kitware.com/iMSTK/imstk-data it is downloaded by the superbuild when testing or the examples are enabled, to add a resource to the repository two steps are necessary
+iMSTKs data sits in a separate repository https://gitlab.kitware.com/iMSTK/imstk-data.
+It is downloaded by iMSTK's superbuild when either the testing or the examples is enabled.
+To add new data to the repository two steps are necessary

-## Add Data to repository
+**1. Add Data to repository**

-The repository is checked out in your build directory as `External\iMSTKData\src`, data can be added to the structure here and directly commited and pushed.
+The repository is already checked out as an external dependency in your build directory (if using superbuild) as `<build_dir>\External\iMSTKData\src\Data`, data can be added to the folder here and directly commited and pushed.

-## Update SHA in ExternalData.cmake
+**2. Update SHA in ExternalData.cmake**

 The file that controls the downloading of the data is `CMake/External/External_iMSTKData.cmake` after commiting and pushing a change in the iMSTKData repository, the SHA to checkout needs to be updated to the SHA matching your latest commit.